jekhokie/scriptbox/nodejs--reactjs-brooklin-stream-controller/README.md

 You should see the image built, and can check that it exists locally via `docker image ls brooklin`.

-## Start ZooKeepers, Kafkas, and Brooklin
+## Start ZooKeeper (2x), Kafka (2x), Kafka REST Proxy, and Brooklin

 Now that you have your Brooklin image built, we'll start the ecosystem.
-The full ecosystem contains 2x Kafka clusters which each use their own ZooKeeper instances, and a single Brooklin instance, all on a common Docker network.
+The full ecosystem contains 2x Kafka clusters which each use their own ZooKeeper instances, a Kafka REST Proxy (for REST API interaction with Kafka), and a single Brooklin instance, all on a common Docker network.
 More specific details:

 - **kafka1**: Linked to **zookeeper1** (port 2181), exposes publish/consume port 29092 to `localhost`
 - **kafka2**: Linked to **zookeeper2** (port 2182), exposes publish/consume port 29093 to `localhost`
+- **kafka1-rest**: Linked to **kafka1** (port 9092/internal), exposes REST API port 38082 to `0.0.0.0`
 - **brooklin**: Linked to **zookeeper2** (port 2182), uses **kafka2** (port 29093) as destination, exposes datastream
 management port 32311 to `localhost`